jhoek/UncommonSense.CBreeze/README.md

 ## FAQ
 <dl>
 <dt>Isn't this the same as https://github.com/Microsoft/AL?</dt>
 <dd>No, not quite, as far as I understand.
-Microsoft's new AL format is a less fragile, more intuitive to describe C/SIDE objects, but does not include a way to programmatically interact with the code.
-AL could be "just another import/export format" for C/Breeze applications, of course! :)</dd>
+Microsoft's new AL format is a less fragile, more intuitive to describe C/SIDE objects, but does not include a way to programmatically interact with the code, thus limiting e.g. macro building to simple, static snippets.

+And of course, AL could be just another future import/export format for C/Breeze applications! :)</dd>
 </dl>

 ## Design Goals